ChrisTerBeke/homey-uponor/README.md

 # Homey Uponor

-Adds support for Uponor products.
+Unofficial support for Uponor Smatrix.
-Currently only the Smatrix Pulse controller is supported.
+Currently only the Smatrix Pulse R-208 controller is tested.